Doxuno

 CONSIDERATION AND ACKNOWLEDGEMENTS

-The Employee acknowledges that: (a) this Agreement is entered into freely and voluntarily; (b) the Employee has had the opportunity to obtain independent legal advice; (c) the restraint obligations are reasonable in all the circumstances and are supported by adequate consideration, including the offer of employment, continued employment, access to Confidential Information and client relationships, and the remuneration and benefits received; (d) the Employer has a legitimate proprietary interest in the protection of its business; and (e) the Employee has the skill and ability to find alternative employment that does not breach this Agreement.
+The Employee acknowledges that: (a) this Agreement is entered into freely and voluntarily; (b) the Employee has had the opportunity to obtain independent legal advice; (c) the restraint obligations are reasonable in all the circumstances and are supported by adequate consideration, including the offer of employment, continued employment, access to Confidential Information and client relationships, paid garden leave, monthly Restraint Payments during the Restraint Period, and the remuneration and benefits received; (d) the Employer has a legitimate proprietary interest in the protection of its business; (e) the Employee has the skill and ability to find alternative employment that does not breach this Agreement; and (f) the Employee is aware that, under Backsports v Motlhanke (Labour Appeal Court, October 2025), the reason for the termination of employment does not affect the enforceability of this restraint.

 GOVERNING LAW AND JURISDICTION

 This Agreement is governed by the laws of the Republic of South Africa.
-Each party irrevocably submits to the non-exclusive jurisdiction of the High Court of South Africa (Gauteng Division, Johannesburg) for the resolution of any dispute.
-Nothing in this clause limits the Employer's right to apply to the High Court on an urgent basis for interdictory relief under Rule 6(12) of the Uniform Rules of Court.
+The parties irrevocably submit to the non-exclusive jurisdiction of the High Court of South Africa, Gauteng Division, Johannesburg for the resolution of any dispute (including any application for urgent interdictory relief).

 ELECTRONIC EXECUTION